-BEAM MEMBER HIGHLIGHT - MOOG, INC.
+BEAM MEMBER HIGHLIGHT - cannon design

 Inspire Tomorrow's Innovators: Volunteer Robotics Mentor Needed!